mozilla-services/heka/docs/source/message/index.rst

     * INTEGER = 2
     * DOUBLE  = 3
     * BOOL    = 4
-* representation (optional, string) - What the value represents.
+* representation (optional, string) - Freeform metadata string where you can describe what the data in this field represents.
+This information might provide cues to assist with processing, labeling, or rendering of the data performed by downstream plugins or UI elements.
+Examples of common usage
+  follow:

     * Numeric value representation - In most cases it is the `unit <http://en.wikipedia.org/wiki/International_System_of_Units>`_.
         * count - It is a standard practice to use 'count' for raw values with no units.